MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-security-password-monitor.md

 ## Introduction, benefits, and availability

 Password Monitor helps Microsoft Edge users protect their online accounts by informing them if any of their passwords have been found in an online leak.
-Online leaks or data breaches happen when bad actors can steal data from third-party apps or websites.
+Online leaks or data breaches happen when bad actors steal data from third-party apps or websites.

 ### Benefits